Vityacv/fearservmod/README.md

 Fix explosion flickering on high refresh rate monitors, like 144hz+<br>
 Disable load of ICMP.dll, PBCL.dll, PBSV.dll<br>
 Fix crash on pressing ESC while downloading content<br>
+Fix crash on pressing TAB when server have more than 16+ players<br>
 Allow run of multiple instances and no render pause when unfocused<br>
 Disable intro on start game<br>
 Without weapon (fast switch bug)<br>